bioasp/caspo/docs/usage.rst

     Running caspo predict...
     Computing all predictions and their variance for 31 logical networks...

 The output of **caspo predict** will be a csv file named *predictions.csv* describing for each possible experimental perturbation, the corresponding weighted average prediction and its variance for each readout.
-Also, the following visualization is provided:
+Also, the following visualization is provided showing the mean prediction variance for each readout over all possible experimental perturbations.

 .. image:: /images/predict.png
    :width: 600 px

+.. _control:

 Control
 ^^^^^^^